stat4701/2014/_posts/2014-05-05-Dyan-Project-Review-Recap.md

 2. If this can't be done visually in one screen, then conceptually design a chart that can provide the answers to my hypothetical 5-W questions.

-3. Finally develop a framework for Buying, Building and Outsourcing Data Science Solutions:
+3. Finally develop a framework for Buying, Building and Outsourcing Data Science Solutions.

 </section>